yuehusile/real_time_read_out_GPU/README.md

 # What is this?
 This repository contains the source code for reading out the neural ensemble places code in real-time with GPU.
-We got 20X speedup and real-time decoding and significance assessment(with 1000 shuffle samples) performance for 20ms time bins.
+We got 20-50X speedup and real-time decoding and significance assessment(with 1000 shuffle samples) performance for 20ms time bins.
-More details and results can be found in a paper under submission.
-Link to the paper will be updated later.
+More details and results can be found in our Cell Reports paper "Real-time read out of large-scale unsorted neural ensemble place codes" (Url to be updated after published).

 files:

+gpu_decode_demo.py         - The python script for the demostration of GPU decoding speed up

-demo.py                    - The python script for demostration
+online_assess_demo.py      - The python script for the demostration of online decoding and assessment

 kde_gpu.py                 - KDE decoding related python classes